raphaelhalmas/raphaelhalmas/README.md

 ## Currently I am working ...

-... as a SAP BTP ABAP Fiori consultant at GyanSys Inc.
+... as a SAP BTP, ABAP and Fiori consultant at GyanSys Inc.

 ## Skills: